Expert Advice On Improving Your Home

 • Cracks in your driveway

-When constructing a new home, make sure that a soil report is completed.
-A soil report will contain information about how well the soil on a given piece of land can support a foundation, and can provide you with a heads-up about potential future problems.
-If you have concerns about an existing home, a few hundred dollars will cover an inspection and report by a structural engineer.
-The engineer can point you to any current problems that could use some attention, and advise you on avoiding future problems.
+If you're building a new house, make sure that a soil report is completed.
+This report contains information about how well the soil on a given piece of land can support a foundation, and can offer you a heads-up about potential future problems.
+If you have concerns about an existing house, for a few hundred dollars, you can get an inspection and report by a structural engineer.
+The engineer can alert you to any issues that could use some attention, and advise you on avoiding future problems.

-It's also important that the moisture around your foundation is appropriate, particularly when the weather gets hot.
+You also want to make sure that the moisture around your foundation is appropriate, particularly when the weather gets hot.
 As Florence sees more rain than many other places, keep an eye on your gutters and landscaping to make sure too much water isn't getting into your soil or foundation.
-You should also stay vigilant for leaky gutters or pipes, so you can get them repaired promptly.
+Also, be on the lookout for leaky pipes or gutters and repair them promptly.

-If your foundation needs waterproofing, you'll start to notice signs like white powder or spots on your walls, discoloration or odors, hairline cracks, basement flooding, uneven floors, or signs of fungus, mildew, or mold.
+When your foundation is in need of waterproofing, you might start to notice signs like uneven floors, discoloration or odors, hairline cracks, white powder or spots on your walls, basement flooding, or signs of mildew, mold, or fungus.

-The two categories of waterproofing are interior and exterior waterproofing.
-Interior waterproofing typically is less expensive, and can involve solutions like the use of sealants or the installation of sump pumps or drains.
-Exterior waterproofing tends to be more expensive but more effective.
-Exterior waterproofing can involve things like external drains, landscaping changes, or physical barriers to keep water out of basements and crawl spaces.
+Your options include interior and exterior waterproofing.
+Interior waterproofing is generally less expensive, and can involve measures like the use of sealants or the installation of sump pumps or drains.
+Exterior waterproofing is generally more expensive but more effective.
+It can involve things like external drains, landscaping changes, or physical barriers to stop water from getting into basements and crawl spaces.

 In general, foundation repairs will have a positive effect on the value of your home.
-In some cases, you may be able to consider foundation repair a capital improvement, which might qualify you for tax breaks.
-A capital improvement is generally defined as one that adds to your house's overall market value, prolongs its life, or adapts it to new uses.
-Talk to your South Carolina tax professional for more information.
+In some cases, you may be able to consider foundation repair a capital improvement, which can sometimes help you qualify for tax breaks.
+A capital improvement is generally defined as one that will add to your house's overall value, prolong its life, or adapt it to new uses.
+Contact your South Carolina tax professional to learn more.

 Other Florence, SC Home Services